manlius/muxViz/README.md

 Octave should be accessible through command line from any folder (i.e., it is mandatory to add it in your PATH environment variable).
 If you are not familiar with this simple task, you should visit <http://www.java.com/en/download/help/path.xml>

-muxViz requires R v3.0.2 (or above).
+muxViz requires R v3.2.0 (or above).
 Download and install a copy of R from

 <http://www.r-project.org/>

-The following packages are required within the R environment:
+Some external packages are required within the R environment.

-- shiny 0.8.0 (or above)
-- ShinyDash 0.0.1 (or above)
-- shinyIncubator 0.2.0 (or above)
-- igraph v0.6.5 (or above)
-- gplots 2.12.1 (or above)
-- RGL 0.93.963 (or above)
-- googleVis 0.4.7 (or above)
-- digest 0.6.4 (or above)
-- mapproject v1.2-1 (or above)
-- openstreetmap v0.3.1 (or above)
-- RColorBrewer 1.0-5 (or above)
-- raster 2.2-31 (or above)
-- fields 6.9.1 (or above)
-- lattice 0.20-27 (or above)
-- clue 0.3-47 (or above)

 However, the main script should be able to detect the missing packages and install them, automatically.
 Therefore, it is likely that you *do not* need to install them by yourself.

 You can download muxViz from Github: <https://github.com/manlius/muxViz/archive/master.zip>